djpain/acme-demo-setup/README.md

 ## Destorying the infrastructure

+Once you want to destroy all the infrastructure you will just need to run the following command

-`terraform destroy -var-file=ENV/rds-dev.tfvars -var-file=ENV/dev.tfvars -var-file=ENV/s3-dev.tfvars`
+`terraform destroy -var-file=ENV/s3-dev.tfvars -var-file=ENV/dev.tfvars -var-file=ENV/rds-dev.tfvars`

 # HELM and deploying apps